bohndezdev/cat-form-validator/README.md

 1. `cd demo`
 2. `npm install`
 3. `npm start` This makes the dist directory with the demo.
 Now, you cant go to http://localhost:8080.

+##  Version Control
+This project is manage with Git Flow

 ---